ernst-kion-ext/certmanager-frontend/README.md

 - [ ] Add links to the vault url on the data
 - [ ] Daysleft is giving an absolute value, but it should show a negative value when it's expired
 - [ ] Implement pagination for certificate lists
-- [ ] Fix sorting into both directions with an arrow
 - [ ] Fix signature buttons
 - [ ] Implement column resizing
 - [ ] change some column filter into checkboxes/datepicker